mattbox/textual-batonox/README.md

-# Textual-Batonox
+# Batonox

-A  dark theme (style) for the Textual IRC client for Mac OS X based on the Equinox theme - Supports Textual 6
+A dark theme for Textual: IRC client for MacOS.

+Batonox is based heavily on the Equinox theme with modifications to simplify the design and give more traditional IRC look and feel.

 ![alt text](https://raw.githubusercontent.com/mattbox/textual-batonox/master/batonox.png)

 ## Installing

-1. Download and extract.
+1. Clone or download the repository, rename the folder if you whatever you like.

-2. If you downloaded Textual from Mac App Store, place folder in `~/Library/Group Containers/8482Q6EPL6.com.codeux.irc.textual/Library/Application Support/Textual/Styles/` Otherwise place folder in
+2. If you downloaded Textual from Mac App Store, place the folder in:
+`~/Library/Group Containers/8482Q6EPL6.com.codeux.irc.textual/Library/Application Support/Textual/Styles/`

+  Otherwise place the folder in:
 `~/Library/Group Containers/com.codeux.apps.textual/Library/Application Support/Textual/Styles/`

 3. Restart Textual and the theme should be available from the style menu.